-The student who is ineligible to continue will receive a notification of dismissal from the ADAA or ADCEC, as appropriate.
+The student who is ineligible to continue will receive a notification of dismissal from the ASC Chair.
 Any student who is subject to dismissal may choose to meet with the Dean to appeal the dismissal.
-This process is initiated by contacting the originator of the dismissal letter within ten (10) school days of the date of the letter.
+This process is initiated by contacting the Dean within ten (10) business days of the date of the letter.
 Details of the appeals process are outlined in the "Appeals Process" section of this Catalog.
 Any student who is dismissed must complete exit forms through the KYCO Office of Student Affairs to avoid subsequent academic penalties.
 Failure to do so will result in suspension of college services, such as transcript generation and release, letters of academic standing, or forfeiture of any refund.

-Academic dismissal precipitates the following consequences: the Registrar's Office cancels future registration and authorizes any appropriate refunds, the University's Student Financial Services office suspends financial aid, and the Office of Global Education performs duties required by U.S. federal regulations pertaining to international students.
+Academic dismissal precipitates the following consequences: the Registrar's Office cancels future registration and authorizes any appropriate refunds, the University's Student Financial Services office suspends financial aid, and the UPIKE office of International Student & Scholar Services performs duties required by U.S. federal regulations pertaining to international students.
 Additionally, all ophthalmic, medical, and technical equipment provided for the student as part of the KYCO Advantage must be returned to the KYCO Office of Student Affairs.
 Student memberships also included in the KYCO Advantage will be inactivated.